1 min read

-The proposed Solar Sharer Offer will provide three hours of free electricity to eligible households who opt in, starting in July 2026.
+The Solar Sharer Offer provides three hours of free electricity to eligible households who opt in, starting in July 2026.

 The Australian Government’s proposed Solar Sharer Offer (SSO) is designed to help households reduce their electricity costs by shifting some energy use to a free-power window during peak solar generation.
 Households with smart meters, whether they own or rent, and regardless of rooftop solar or home battery storage, can access at least three hours of free electricity in the middle of the day.
 Participation is optional and arranged through energy retailers, who must offer the free power period to eligible customers, allowing families to optimise their energy use and lower bills.
 Proposed to launch on 1st of July 2026, the SSO will initially cover Default Market Offer regions, including South Australia, NSW and South East Queensland.